Haoheng-Tang/Interaction-Intelligence-1D-Game/README.md

 # Interaction-Intelligence-1D-Game
-Musical Rain is a 1D musical game created by Haoheng and Mrinalini.
+MusicRain is a 1D musical game created by Haoheng and Mrinalini.
+ShootingBeats is a new version game based on MusicRain.
+Try to play with it!